dylan-turner25/arpctheme/README.md

 Example: Use the logo as a watermark in the background of the plot.

+**Note** the transparency of the logo does not seem to be preserved in rendered R markdown documents.
+Exporting as a png will preserve the transparency though.

 ``` r
 # some made up data
 crop_data <- data.frame(